 Dr Osburn is Dean Emeritus, School of Veterinary Medicine, UC Davis and the director of Outreach and Training in Western Institute for Food Safety & Security.
 WIFSS is a University of California, Davis program of the School of Veterinary Medicine and the College of Agricultural and Environmental Sciences.
 In order to facilitate a better understanding of the complex interactions of humans, animals and the environment, multidisciplinary centers, institutes and programs, including WIFSS, were organized and developed during his tenure as dean.

-What did we know?
+What did we know from him?

-The concept of One Health
+Concept of One Health

 People’s concern about health

-The effect of soil lead contamination on human health
+Effect of soil lead contamination on human health

 What we do can contribute to the protection of food safety, and we can demonstrate our works by utilizing a One Health approach.
-So, we plan to consult experts in the health of humans (especially in blood lead), animals and environment.
+So, we plan to consult experts in the health of humans (especially in blood lead), animals and the environment.

 “Yes, One Health is the integrative effort of multiple disciplines working locally, nationally, and globally to attain optimal health for people, animals, and the environment.
 I’m glad that you can utilize a One Health approach in your project.
 In my views, what people care about most is their health and freedom from disease.
 We often fail to consider the environments role with health problems affecting people, plants and animals.
 The topic your team has selected to study, lead toxicity, is an excellent example of an environmental problem affecting human health.
 Young children are often affected with lead poisoning because of contaminated, air, water or foods.
 Lead toxicity can affect neurological and cognitive development.
 There is a need for creative thinking of ways to mitigate the toxic effects of lead that is in the environment, so finding new ways of detoxifying the chemical or partitioning it out of the food or water supply is also attractive. ”